The Helium 10 Chrome Extension for Walmart lets sellers research products and keywords on Walmart.com.

 To learn more about researching products using Black Box, or researching keywords using Magnet, check out the articles and Pro Training videos on the Helium 10 Knowledge Base.

 People shop with their eyes.
 As a result, retail platforms like Walmart encourage sellers to create the most attractive listings possible to increase sales.
 When sellers are researching a potential product, the quality of the competitor’s listings can play an important role in analyzing whether there is room for improvement (and more sales), both in one’s competitor’s listings or your own.

 Helium 10 has created a Listing Quality Score to help users analyze the quality of a listing.
 Based on Walmart’s own internal scoring criteria on content, offer (price), and ratings, the Helium 10 score is proprietary and based on its own analysis of similar attributes.

 30. To see a score, open a product listing page on Walmart.com.
 At the top left of the primary image, note the Helium 10 symbol and the Listing Quality Score.

-31. Each of the three sets of criteria have their own scores, which appear as a percentage next to the section heading.
+31. Each of the three sets of criteria has its own scores, which appear as a percentage next to the section heading.
 Click Score Breakdown to open a full explanation of the score.
 Use the Expand arrows located on the right side of each section heading to display the details.
-The first set of criteria evaluates the title, description and images, according to Walmart’s recommended guidelines.
+The first set of criteria evaluates the title, description, and images, according to Walmart’s recommended guidelines.

-Open the form by clicking on the ? circle in the top toolbar, and then selecting Share Your Ideas.
+Open the form by clicking on the ? circle in the top toolbar, and then select Share Your Ideas.

 If you encounter problems using the software, please contact Customer Support directly using the link below the article.